tinne26/etxt/README.md

 ## Any future plans?
 This package is already quite solid, but there are still a few rough edges:
-- Faux-bold heuristic is still not good enough.
 - EdgeMarker is still experimental.
 - Missing a couple important examples (crisp UI and shaders).